 - It better suits online study and the way many students study.

-5. Avoid assuming your students are comfortable with learning technologies like Zoom, Canvas and Discussions
+5. Avoid assuming your students are comfortable with learning technologies like Zoom, the LMS and Discussions

 If possible, it can be helpful to outline and model your expectations early in the semester.
 This could include explanations of how you intend to use technology such as pre-recorded videos, discussion activities and Zoom sessions.
 You could explain their function and their regularity, and model best practice communication techniques and posts.
 You could also provide links to technical support for your students for any educational technologies you intend to use.